 Your Bulldogge will not, once trained, give up on what he sees as his responsibilities simply because the going gets tough.
-Example: Levi (shown about left) is the handsome American Bulldog uncle to all of our Bulldogge puppies.
-Levi, from the very beginning, has had the job of bringing in the newspaper in the mornings.
-It is a job he took very seriously.

 How you channel your new puppy’s stubbornness, energy, and enthusiasm, will greatly affect how he is to behave as an adult dog.
 Starting early in puppy kindergarten classes, dog day care, and then adult dog obedience classes is the best way possible to end up with a wonderful family dog.